alexmurray/ubuntu-security-podcast/content/episode/episode-165.md

 +++
 title = "Episode 165"
 description = """
-  This week Camila dives dives into the details on some of the most prolific buzzwords flying around the cybersecurity community, plus we cover security updates for BlueZ, the Linux kernel, Intel Microcode, QEMU, Apache and more.
+  This week Camila dives into the details on some of the most prolific buzzwords flying around the cybersecurity community, plus we cover security updates for BlueZ, the Linux kernel, Intel Microcode, QEMU, Apache and more.
   """
 date = 2022-06-24T16:02:00+09:30
-lastmod = 2022-06-24T16:03:22+09:30
+lastmod = 2022-06-24T16:08:39+09:30
 draft = false
 weight = 1001
 episode_image = "img/usp_logo_500.png"